A Guide to ARTH 799, the optional M.A. Thesis in Art History

 Formatting/filing the thesis: Students must follow the university protocols and timetable.
 There are formatting workshops offered every semester announced via the listserv, and there is a deadline for filing the thesis, usually the last day of class.

 The first link explains registration procedures.
 You must register for 3 credits of ARTH 799 during your first semester of thesis preparation.
 Then, should you not complete it, you register for an additional credit in the coming semester.
 Only 3 credits of 799 may count toward the degree.
 In addition, should you be VERY close, but need just a little more time (i.e. about 3 weeks), there is a less-expensive special registration with a deadline very early in the following semester.
-Nicole Roth, the graduate coordinator can help you with this registration.
+Graduate Coordinator, Emily Gibson (firstname.lastname@example.org), can help you with this registration.

 The second link (see section AP.6.9) contains sections on thesis and thesis submission.
 Please note that we do a two rather than a three-person committee.
 It also provides information on thesis submission.